AyaZidan22/python-oop-project/README.md

 print(f"Number of employees after firing: {Office.employeesNum}")

 print(f"{samy.name} is an employee who works at {iti.name}.
 He commutes daily (except weekends) using his {samy.car.name} car.")

-📤 Sample Output

-You have arrived
-You're not Late
-samy is rewarded, his new salary after reward is 10010 zedan is hired
-Number of employees after hiring: 3
-Current employee list:
-samy with ID: 2
-aya with ID: 5
-zedan with ID: 10
-Employee with ID 5 has been fired.
-Number of employees after firing: 2 samy is an employee who works at ITI-Smart-Village.
-He commutes daily (except weekends) using his Fiat 128 car.